kristopolous/tube-get/README.md

 After you press enter the magic begins.
 The script runs a few attempts trying to sniff the common pre-packaged technologies that are used to build these sites and derives the video url.

 Then it will download the content and save it locally.

+## Sites that don't work

+### Stuff that's implemented 'well'
+People who know technology like youtube this won't work for.
+I would imagine xtube would also fail although I haven't tried it.
+This works on the smaller sites though.

+### RTMP
+There's a protocol called `rtmp` that some sites use.  mpv, mplayer and rtmpdump support rtmp with some caveats.
+So let's see, usually you'll see an rtmp root specified in some flowplayer stanza, such as `rtmp://videos.site.com/vod2`  and then you'll see a colon separated format for the video, something like `content: MP4:video.mp4`.

+First, I don't even *try* to to reconstruct the full URL here at the moment because I don't actually do the rtmpdump'ing.
+There's a number of issues with the rtmpdump technology, and some workarounds ...
+I'll probably get to them:

+  1. rtmpdump tries to pull the whole video at your pipe rate (such as 10Mb/s).
+Some servers will support burst data but then try to limit your download.  rtmpdump considers this a failure and likes to barf on it or get confused.

+  2. If you make modern git versions of rtmpdump with the `-R` realtime and `-v` live stream options, then the videos mostly successfully save to disk.

+Anyway, rtmp servers cost monies and html5 players don't support them so most video sites don't use them since it's a cost and a flash lock-in.
+It was somewhat popular up to about 2010.
+If you run into sites that use this then email me and I can get the support in.
+But as of now, it happens so infrequently that the manual steps aren't that bad.

 ## Runs in the background.